cockroachdb/replicator/README.md

-      --sourceConn string        the source database's connection string --targetConn string        the target cluster's connection string --targetDB string          the SQL database in the target cluster to update
+      --sourceConn string        the source database's connection string --targetConn string        the target cluster's connection string --targetDB string          the SQL database in the target cluster to update --targetDBConns int        the maximum pool size to the target cluster (default 1024)

 Global Flags:
       --logDestination string   write logs to a file, instead of stdout